 1.1 The Australian Light Aircraft Championships are conducted annually by the Royal Federation of Aero Clubs of Australia in accordance with the RFACA ALAC Rules and in compliance with the relevant aviation authority legislation and approvals as granted for the event.
-The Championships are open to amateur\ pilots holding a minimum of a current GFPT issued by the national aviation authority.
+The Championships are open to amateur pilots holding a pilot's licence.